 Changes in Appetite

 It is important to feed your puppy on a schedule.
 This allows you to notice immediately if she stops eating.
 Keeping the bowl full can prevent you from knowing if your puppy is experiencing a loss of appetite.
-Dr. Schofil suggests that if a loss of appetite persists for longer than 12 hours it is time to call your veterinarian.
+If a loss of appetite persists for longer than 12 hours, Schofil says it's time to call your veterinarian.

-She also advises to pay attention to other symptoms as combinations of symptoms will require faster veterinary intervention.
+Schofil also advises to pay attention to other signs as combinations of symptoms will require faster veterinary intervention.
 For example, skipping a meal but remaining energetic and playful is very different from skipping a meal and being lethargic.
-Dr. Schofil says this is particularly true when your puppy is experience vomiting and/or diarrhea.
-If your puppy is energetic and playful you can wait 24 hours before taking her to the vet.
-If she is lethargic, weak, or painful, then you consider vomiting and diarrhea as an emergency!
+Schofil says this is particularly true when your puppy is experience vomiting and/or diarrhea.
+If your puppy is energetic and playful, you can wait 24 hours before taking her to the vet.
+If she is lethargic, weak, or painful, then you should consider vomiting and diarrhea an emergency.

 Changes in Bathroom Habits

-Dr. Williams advises you to monitor your puppy’s bathroom habits.
-Call your vet if you notice worms in your pup’s stool.
-It is important for you to know how many bowel movements your puppy typically has in a day.
-Two to three is typically considered ‘normal’.
+Williams advises you to monitor your puppy’s bathroom habits.
+Call your vet if you notice worms in your pup’s stool or diarrhea.
+It is important for you to know how many bowel movements your puppy typically has in a day—two to three is typically considered normal.
 Also be aware of how much water your puppy drinks and how frequently she urinates.
 Being aware of what is normal for your puppy alerts you to potential issues when the pattern changes.

 When in Doubt, Call the Vet

-Dr. Williams and Dr. Schofil advise you that when you are in doubt about your puppy’s health, to contact your veterinarian!
+When you are in doubt about your puppy’s health, both Williams and Schofil say to contact your veterinarian.
 It is far better to overreact than to under-react.
 They urge you to take out health insurance for your puppy.
-They both remind you to trust veterinary websites and advice, instead of well-meaning people who are not veterinarians!
+They also remind you to trust veterinary websites and advice over well-meaning people who are not veterinarians.